aio-libs/multidict/docs/index.rst

 Tarball will be used to compile the library from sources.
 It requires C compiler and Python headers installed.

-To skip the compilation please use :data:`MULTIDICT_NO_EXTENSIONS` environment variable, e.g.:
+To skip the compilation please use the :envvar:`MULTIDICT_NO_EXTENSIONS` environment variable, e.g.:

 .. code-block:: bash